friendica/red/doc/Connectors.md

 Instructions For Connecting To People On Specific Services
 ==========================================================

-**Friendika**
+**Friendica**

-You may connect by providing your Identity Address on the 'Connect' page of any Friendika member.
+You may connect by providing your Identity Address on the 'Connect' page of any Friendica member.
 You may also put their Identity Address into the Connect box on your [Contacts](contacts) page.

 **Diaspora**